Email Corina, she/her/they/them

-In Corina’s past work as the Field Director for Shaun Scott’s 2019 campaign for Seattle City Council in northeast Seattle, she engaged communities and volunteers in a platform advocating for housing justice, universal childcare, robust climate action, and a fair and progressive tax code.
-Prior to her time on this campaign, Corina was a student and community organizer with United Students Against Sweatshops.
-Through this work, she developed a core commitment to collective liberation and joined a community where she finds daily inspiration from workers, community leaders, and labor organizers that build power to improve the lives of all people.
-Corina also worked in retail and food service for 5 years, worked with Seattle youth in a position with Young Women Empowered, and served on the Board of Directors for the Worker Rights Consortium, an international garment factory inspection agency based in Washington, D.C.
+In her past work as the Field Director for Shaun Scott’s 2019 campaign for Seattle City Council in northeast Seattle, Corina engaged communities and volunteers in a platform advocating for housing justice, universal childcare, robust climate action, and a fair and progressive tax code.
+Prior to her time on this campaign, Corina was a student organizer with United Students Against Sweatshops.
+Through this work, they developed a core commitment to collective liberation and joined a community where they find daily inspiration from workers, community leaders, and labor organizers.
+Corina also worked in retail and food service for 5 years and served on the Board of Directors for the Worker Rights Consortium, an international garment factory inspection agency based in Washington, D.C.

-Outside of Poverty Action, Corina loves to challenge herself with new cooking skills and recipes, stay involved in community organizing efforts throughout Seattle, and spend time making sure her 50+ houseplants thrive.
-She holds a degree in Environmental Studies and Labor Studies from the University of Washington.
+Outside of Poverty Action, Corina loves to challenge herself with new cooking skills and recipes, drink lots of coffee, and spend time making sure her 50+ houseplants thrive.
+They hold a degree in Environmental Studies and a minor in Labor Studies from the University of Washington.